RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab3.1_featureupdate.md

 echo $GATEWAY_URL
 ```

-The user interface will round robin between versions '1.0' and '2.0' of the user profile service.
-Refresh the browser until you see the following:
+The profile page will round robin between versions 1 and 2.
+Refresh a couple of times, and you'll notice that sometimes the page loads really slowly.

-*Show profile page loading*

-The profile page loads after several seconds, but it's really slow.
 Let's use Istio to debug the problem.

 {{< importPartial "footer/footer.html" >}}